 The UK FSCS will cover the first £75,000 of eligible deposits, a reduction from the previous figure of £85,000.
 The previous limit will remain in force for individuals and small companies until 31st December 2015, but the new rate will apply immediately for councils.

 The FSCS ensure that eligible bank depositors have access to their eligible deposits within fifteen business days of receipt of a request from the depositor which contains sufficient information to enable the FSCS to make a payment.
 The formal announcement of the change can be found on the Bank of England’s website.

 NALC Financial briefing note F05-15 is in the Members Area of the OALC website

 The Local Council Award Scheme is designed to provide the tools and encouragement to help parish and town councils improve, as well as promoting and recognising those councils that are already well run and are examples of good practice.

 Councils can apply for an award at one of three levels:

 The scheme sets out the criteria required to attain each level of the award.
 It is hoped that councils will want to progress through the levels where resources allow.
 To achieve any level of award Councils must publish the required documents and information online and pass a resolution at full council confirming their availability.

-For more information on the Local Award Scheme, the criteria and a step by step guide to the process for applying go to the NALC website http://www.nalc.gov.uk/our-work/local-council-award-scheme
+For more information on the Local Award Scheme, the criteria and a step by step guide to the process for applying go to the NALC website https://www.nalc.gov.uk/our-work/improvement-and-development/local-council-award-scheme

 There are two fees; a registration fee paid to NALC, this is £50 irrespective of the size of the council or the level of award.
 And an accreditation fee which varies from £50 - £200 depending on the size of the council and the level of award.